smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * Copy *rifServices.war* from: *rapidInquiryFacility\rifServices\target*, e.g. *C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifServices\target*
   to: *%CATALINA_HOME%\webapps*, e.g. *C:\Program Files\Apache Software Foundation\Tomcat 8.5\webapps*

+You do NOT need to do anything else (other than copy the file) if you are using Postgres without TLS (i.e. on a laptop).

 The *RIFServiceStartupProperties.properties* file contains the commented out parameter *taxonomyServicesServer*.
 This is the network location of the taxonomy services server, and is to be used when:

 * The taxonomy services is not running on the same server as rifServices
 * HTTPS is used

-You do NOT need to do anything if you are running without TLS (i.e. on a laptop)

 If *taxonomyServicesServer* is set to: *https://localhost:8080* as suggested then host validation is disabled;
 otherwise you must set up JAVA TLS host verification with fully signed certificates; typical errors include: